claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Harrassing: This type of attack seems to appear in different dimensions:
   * On-going harassment with the goal of intimidation, humiliation and monitoring.
-  * Harrassment that appears after a victim has "disconnected" to continue coercion:
+  * Harrassment that appears after a victim has [disconnected] to continue coercion.
+When the abuser no longer have any physical control over the victim they can start to stalk them.
-    "[Disconnecting] often makes it worse.
-Clients are much more at risk when they actually separate from their abusers because he suddenly no longer has any control over that victim.
-    So often the only thing left is through the phone, so he’s going to start harassing you, calling, texting.
-If you change your number, now he’s most likely going to go crazy.
-So that’s when he’s going to start stalking you any way he can."

    Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from; but, due to its anonymity, it is unable to hold